HinnkaStudios-Open-Sources-Project/hinnkaDE/README.md

 # Changing Wallpaper Without Logging Off And Re-Logging On

-Before getting starting, Open the terminal and type
+Before getting starting, Open the terminal and type:

 `rm -rf hinnkaDE`